SkylineCommunications/dataminer-docs/develop/webservices/WS_v1/WS_Methods_v1/ConnectAppAndInfoUsingTicket.md

 > [!NOTE]
 >
 > - By default, the ticket remains valid for 30 seconds.
-This is determined by the [TicketExpirationTime](xref:Configuration_of_DataMiner_processes#customizing-how-long-a-connection-ticket-remains-valid) setting in *MaintenanceSettings.xml*.
+This is determined by the [AuthenticationTicketExpirationTime](xref:Configuration_of_DataMiner_processes#customizing-how-long-a-connection-ticket-remains-valid) setting in *MaintenanceSettings.xml*.
 > - Prior to DataMiner 9.6.0 CU19/10.0.0 CU7/10.0.12, for the *ClientAppName*, a registered app name must be specified.
 If this is not done, the connection will be removed after 10 minutes.
 To request a valid *ClientAppName*, contact your Skyline Technical Account Manager.
 From DataMiner 9.6.0 CU19/10.0.0 CU7/10.0.12 onwards, this registration is no longer required.
 The client app name is then merely used in the audit trail.

 ## Output